shtomar-sjsu/cmpe283-assignment1-vmx-features/README.md

 Shivam did the environment set up, coding.

 #### Srujana
 Srujana also researched and configured the VMWare Hypervisor, settiup up Linux image.
-Helped with coding and testing the out of MSR's for correctness.
+Helped with coding and testing the output of MSR's for correctness.

 # CMPE283(Virtualization Technologies) Assignment 1
  ## Following steps were followed as part of the assignment